coco-project/backends/docs/container_backends.md

 The `HttpRemote` backend is pre-configured to work flawlessly with the `ipynbsrv.hostapi` package, which provides an HTTP interface to local container backends (e.g. `Docker`).
 In most cases, this is what you want.

+> **Attention:** The resources primary key's are base64 encoded for requests.
+Make sure to decode on the receiving end!

 #### Deploying the HTTP API

 First you should install the Python package on the node you want to expose the local container backend: